whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 Yucca has offered me its leaves to make cordage, and miscanthus grass has helped me make a watertight roof to live under.

-I learned to receive intangible gifts too -- the feeling of joy as the sun reflects off the dew in the morning, or cooling off in a stream on a hot summer day.
+I learned to receive intangible gifts too -- the delight seeing the sun reflects off the dew in the morning, or cooling off in a stream on a hot summer day.
 I was grateful to the plants I couldn't use directly, because they offered food and homes to birds and other animals that I was happy to have as company.

 The more I learned to receive the Earth's gifts, and the more I practiced feeling grateful, the more I saw gifts everywhere I looked.
 I felt surrounded by abundance, and grateful for life.